alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At some tiers, then specific commands commonly used for data copy-out, are blocked for users.

 In neither case is copy-out to the machine used to access the environment absolutely prevented - with remote desktop software, malicious users can script automated screen-grabs.
-However, this can be made difficult to deter casual workaround risk, and, at the highest tiers, prevented by forbidding access machines to leave the secure physical environment.
+However, this can be made difficult to deter casual workaround risk, and, at the highest tiers, prevented by only permitting access to the environment from machines permanently located within a secure physical environment.

 The Classification Process
 --------------------------